 In any event, you want to invest in comfortable outdoor furniture—that way, children will have a nice hangout hub when the friends start coming around.
 Namely, as teenagers, they fancy secluded sitting areas more than playgrounds.

-See to it that this space has all the comforts, flair, and cosiness of the indoor environment.
+See to it that this space has all the comforts, flair, and coziness of the indoor environment.
 You can also consider having a striking focal point such as a fire pit.

 A dedicated play zone